Spevacus/DeleteVoteRenameScript/README.md

 ## DeleteVoteRenameScript
-Makes it more clear if you've voted to delete/undelete.
+Makes it more clear if you've voted to delete/undelete on a Stack Exchange post.

 ### Installation:
 Made with Tampermonkey.
 Conflicts with other script managers may occur, but I highly doubt it.